Bafana Bafana international Tau scores on debut for Anderlecht | Goal.com

 Tau played 18 matches in the league for Brugge while on loan from Brighton, who signed him from Mamelodi Sundowns at the beginning of the 2018/19 season.

-Anderlecht, who are coached by Manchester City legend Vincent Kompany, will be hoping that Tau inspires them to their maiden league title since 2017.
+Anderlecht, who are coached by Manchester City legend Vincent Kompany, will be hoping that Tau inspires them to their first league title since 2017.

 The Purple and While are the most successful Belgian team having won a record 34 league trophies.